mhameed/puppet-exim/README.md

 Load the main class.
 Disable the default config.
-Set the acl used for rcpt checking to "acl_check_rcpt" (default, shown for demonstation)
+Set the acl used for rcpt checking to "acl_check_rcpt" (default, shown for demonstration)
 ```puppet
   class {'exim':
     defaults       => false,